4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

 1. Using the SASjs CLI directly
 2. Using a SAS Deployment Program (generated using the CLI)

 To use the CLI process, perform a [sasjs auth](https://cli.sasjs.io/auth/) followed by a [sasjs servicepack deploy](https://cli.sasjs.io/servicepack).
 This will require a client/secret pair, and is performed from a laptop / pipeline.
+The deploy process makes exclusive use of standard Viya APIs, and will create the necessary folders / deploy the Jobs and frontend Files.

 The SAS deployment program approach simply requires running the code in SAS Studio (after adjusting the appLoc as desired).
 The file can be very big, as it will contain the entire frontend, as well as all the SAS services.
+Each Job and frontend File are deployed one by one using the Viya APIs, called by SAS code.
+No client/secret is required, as the SAS session will make use of the `oauth_bearer=sas_services` setting in proc http.
+The deployment macros are listed [here](https://core.sasjs.io/dir_f3c9615c6d389fd64e9075885fcd8e6e.html).

 ## Production Environment